Building a one day in Mandalay itinerary is tough, with so much to see and do. So we’ve narrowed it down to the best bits.

-A great way to visit Kuthodaw Pagoda is on part of a Mandalay Full-Day Private Tour.
+A great way to visit Kuthodaw Pagoda is as part of a Mandalay Full-Day Private Tour.

 The great Kuthodaw Pagoda is open daily from 8am to 8pm.
 It is totally free to enter, however camera use may incur a small fee.

-Please note that tourists must wear long and preserved clothes when visiting the pagoda.
+Please note that tourists must wear long and reserved clothes when visiting the pagoda.

 Next up on the one day in Mandalay itinerary was a slightly different choice for us.